shkyler/gmit-mpp-shop/README.md

 java -cp bin/ shop.Shop

 ```
-This compliles the code to the `bin` folder and and then run the compiled code from the project root.
+This compiles the code to the `bin` folder and and then runs the compiled code from the project root.